The cuisine of Laos: features, popular dishes, fruits, drinks

 Exotic food in Laos

 Among the exotic dishes, in addition to all sorts of deep fried grasshoppers, pupae, roaches, spiders and others, is particularly noteworthy fried rats.
+Today will not meet them in cities and tourist areas, but they can get caught in the remote villages.
+Do not disdain some Laotians and dogs, although, of course, this is not food for every day.

 It is worth to mention that in the tourist towns in some cafes you can find dishes with the addition of local mushrooms and opium, can cause hallucinations: scrambled eggs, pizza, garlic bread.
 "Mushroom powder" and opium can add in tea, coffee, fruit shake.
 However, always keep in mind that the use of these "drugs" may not always provide the desired result, and sometimes, on the contrary, it's frowned upon by local laws.